wp-plugins/tinywym-editor/readme.txt

 == Screenshots ==

-1. Wordpress editor without tinyWYM installed: Everything looks okay…
+1. Wordpress editor without tinyWYM installed: Everything looks okay, but…
 2. With tinyWYM installed: empty tags and superfluous markup revealed.
 3. tinyWYM Editor converts WordPress's WYSIWYG editor into a WYSIWYM editor.
-4. Create any HTML tag from selection.
-Select text then click button or hit Ctrl+T.
+4. Create any HTML tag from selection - Select text then click the button or hit Ctrl+T.
-5. Wrap the current element in a new HTML element.
-Place caret in element you want to wrap, then click button or hit Ctrl+T.
+5. Wrap the current element in a new HTML element - Place caret in element you want to wrap, then click the button or hit Ctrl+T.
-6. Wrap multiple elements in a new HTML element.
-Select element you want to wrap, then click button or hit Ctrl+T.
+6. Wrap multiple elements in a new HTML element - Select elements you want to wrap, then click the button or hit Ctrl+T.
-7. Enter new HTML tag name and any attributes you want it to have.
-Click 'Okay'.
+7. Enter the new HTML tag name and any attributes you want it to have, then click 'Okay'.
-8. Elements are now wrapped in new element.
+8. Elements are now wrapped in a new tag.
-9. Edit any element.
-Alt+Click any element then edit its tag and attributes.
+9. Edit any element - Alt+Click any element then edit its tag and attributes.

 == Changelog ==

+= 1.0.1 =

+* Update readme.txt & banner images for WordPress.org page

 = 1.0 =